March 30, 2024

 The partnership between Layer3 and Todyl has made advanced cybersecurity services accessible to small and medium-sized businesses in New Zealand, offering robust protections without the need for deep cybersecurity expertise or extensive IT infrastructure.
 This collaboration ensures that smaller entities can effectively shield themselves against digital threats.

 We believe that Todyl’s EDR/NGAV solution represents a significant step forward in cybersecurity for Layer3 clients.
-By offering advanced threat detection and prevention capabilities in an easy-to-use package, it enables organisations of all sizes to protect their digital assets and maintain their trustworthiness in a challenging online environment.
+Offering advanced threat detection and prevention capabilities in an easy-to-use package, it enables organisations of all sizes to protect their digital assets and maintain their trustworthiness in a challenging online environment.

 Next Up in this Series